ornl-sava/nv/notes/notes.md

 ### Interaction:
 * Zoom - click on interior node to zoom to next level
 * Details - click on leaf node to get details [using nessus API](http://www.nessus.org/plugins/index.php?view=single&id=42118/)
+* Marking - change certain types of entries (click to highlight entry; change via right bar)
+* Filtering - re-compute the treemap layout based on

 ### UI Widgets: Size
 * Weight by Severity (cvss scores)
 * Weight by Criticality
 * Weight by number of notes/holes per port

+### Nessus ID view
+Borrows html from the nessus site and displays beside the treemap.
+Triggered by a click on the leaf node.

 ### Filters:
 * Security Hole Vulnerability Type
 * Security Note Vulnerability Type
 * Severity

 Filters will remove nodes that do not match the current filter.
-When removing nodes, try animate transitions.
+When removing nodes, try to animate transitions.

 ### Design decisions

 * use count/severity for size/color - why?
 * how to color groupings???
+* add more space between groups

 ### CVSS
 [CVSS](https://nvd.nist.gov/cvss.cfm)